codereyinish/MBGPT/README.md

 These are the resources I used while expermienting with all above codes:
 <br>
-- <a href="https://www.youtube.com/watch?v=4RAvJt3fWoI&list=PLz-ep5RbHosU2hnz5ejezwaYpdMutMVB0&index=10"> Words dont come out of the mouth so, 💙</a>
+- <a href="https://www.youtube.com/watch?v=4RAvJt3fWoI&list=PLz-ep5RbHosU2hnz5ejezwaYpdMutMVB0&index=10"> Words fall short of praising this person, 💙</a>
 - <a href="https://platform.openai.com/docs/overview"> OpenAI Documentation</a>
 - <a href="https://community.openai.com/u/closure.onward.07/activity">Good Place to Find Answers</a>
 - <a href="https://github.com/openai/openai-cookbook/blob/main/examples/How_to_format_inputs_to_ChatGPT_models.ipynb"> All Recipes Inside</a>